Skip to main content

 When is the best time to eat before donating blood or plasma?

-Aim to eat a healthy meal about 2 to 3 hours before donating blood or plasma.
+Aim to eat a nutritious meal about 2 to 3 hours before donating blood or plasma.
 If you don’t eat before your appointment, you may not feel well after you donate.
 It’s especially important to eat a well-balanced meal before donating plasma so that you can feel your best when you’re done.

 After you give plasma or whole blood, you’ll be offered something to eat or drink to make sure you stay hydrated.
 Most people feel normal after donating plasma or whole blood, but some people feel a little weak or lightheaded.
 If that happens, make sure you rest, drink fluids, and eat (especially iron-rich foods).